The Timeline on the Official Website gives an overview.

 After graduating from San Mateo High School, he enrolled in Pomona College, California, in 1954.
 Kris said, in an interview for the college mag, that he chose this school because it was the only one that he applied to that let him play football.
 He had no real academic goals but loved sporting activities.
 Young Kris performed well in rugby, football, track and field.
 Under pressure to choose a career, he considered teaching but wasn’t sure.
 His aspiration to become an author was growing.

 Kris spent time in England.
-He earned a Rhodes Scholarship to Oxford, and while there he was awarded his Blue for boxing, but more importantly for me, he started writing songs.
-For himself though, he has said in many interviews, that the works of the poet, William Blake, awoke something in him.
+He earned a Rhodes Scholarship to Oxford, and while there he was awarded his Blue for boxing, started writing and pitching songs, he has said in many interviews, that the works of the poet, William Blake, awoke something in him.
 Blake valued commitment and personal freedom.
 In the Pomona College mag interview by Michael Balchunas, Kris is quoted as saying, “I studied his (Blake’s) commitment to being an artist, to not being enslaved to another man’s system.”

 Kris Kristofferson was born into the military.
 Both grandfathers and his own father were military officers, so after achieving his master’s degree at Oxford, it was Kris’ turn.
 He was trained at flight school in Fort Rucker, Alabama, and at Airbourne Ranger school.
 He became a skilled helicopter pilot and was stationed in West Germany.
 By 1965 and the end of his tour he was a Captain in the US Army.
 Kris had been writing songs and had put a band together while stationed abroad.
 On returning he was offered a teaching post at West Point, but he was becoming his own man.
 Throwing caution to the wind, he defied his family and took the harsher path, the hazardous road to Nashville.